wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

     }'
     ```

 Now, you have created a new organization.
-A shadow user account is created in the new organization for organization creator in organization (root).
+A shadow user account is created in the new organization for the organization creator in the organization (root).
 The organization creator is the {{ admin_role_name }} of the new organization.